GhettoGirl/MusicConsole.js/README.md

 **Notice:** The default players are `mplayer` and `mpv`.
 You can stop these players by pressing Enter, which makes them my default choice for this app.
 When hitting Enter to stop the player it will return to the loop sequence, here you need to hit Enter again if you want to stop the loop.
 In short: hit Enter twice to get back to the prompt.

 **Pro tip!** There is a wait time of a half second before the loop continues.
-In future releases you will be able to customize this timeout.
+The timeout can be customized in the settings.

 *For curious developers:* see `lib/kbhit` for the implementation and how this breakable infinite loop mechanism works.